K0LbAzzeR/MoneroVMiner/README.md

-# [DISCONTINUED]
-# GGM - open-source Grin GPU miner
+# open-source Cuckarood29V GPU miner

-**Update: GGM will not be updated for 2020 hard-fork and PoW change!**

-Miner supports all AMD and NVIDIA 6GB+ cards for both Linux and Winows (MacOS untested).
-Up to 60% faster compared to GGM2.
+Miner supports all AMD and NVIDIA 6GB+ cards for both Linux and Winows.

-GGM releases collect 1% fee for the Grin Development Fund and 1% fee for further miner development.

 ## How to build